Recoverable robust shortest path problem under interval budgeted uncertainty representations: Introduction

-In this paper, we focus on the recoverable robust version of the shortest path problem.
+In this paper, we focus on the recoverable, robust version of the shortest path problem.
 This problem was first investigated in~\cite{B11, B12}, and a closely related problem, called the incremental one, was also previously discussed in~\cite{SAO09}.
-In the traditional shortest path problem, we are given a directed graph $G$ with arc costs, and we seek a simple shortest path between two specified nodes in $G$.
+In the traditional shortest path problem, we are given a directed graph with arc costs, and we seek a simple shortest path between two specified nodes.
 This well-known network problem can be solved in polynomial time in general digraphs, assuming that the arc costs are nonnegative, and in acyclic digraphs for arbitrary costs (see, e.g.,~\cite{AMO93}).
-Unfortunately, the complexity of its recoverable robust version can be much worse.
-In this version, the paths resulting from a recovery action form the so-called neighborhood of a given first-stage path.
+The complexity of its recoverable robust version can be much worse.
+The paths resulting from a recovery action form the so-called neighborhood of a given first-stage path.
 It turns out that even computing an optimal recovery action for a given second-stage scenario is strongly NP-hard for some natural neighborhoods~\cite{SAO09, NO13}.
 Furthermore, computing the optimal first and second-stage paths is strongly NP-hard for all natural neighborhoods~\cite{B12,NO13}.
 This is, however, the case in general digraphs.
 Until now, the complexity of the problem for acyclic digraphs has been open.
 In this paper, we close this gap and show that the recoverable robust shortest path problem in acyclic multidigraphs, under interval uncertainty, can be solved in polynomial time.
 This fact remains valid for all neighborhoods discussed in the literature.
-We construct polynomial time algorithms for general acyclic digraphs and faster algorithms exploiting particular structures of the input graphs (layered and arc series-parallel digraphs).
-We also strengthen the negative complexity results for general digraphs.
-Namely, we show that the recoverable robust shortest path problem is strongly NP-hard and hard to approximate for digraphs that are near to acyclic planar ones.
+We construct polynomial time algorithms for general acyclic digraphs and show that the running time can be improved for layered and arc series-parallel digraphs.
+We also strengthen the hardness results for general digraphs.
+Namely, we show that the recoverable robust shortest path problem is strongly NP-hard and hard to approximate for digraphs which are near acyclic planar ones.
 In the second part of the paper, we discuss the robust version of the problem with budgeted interval uncertainty.
 We show that the problem with the continuous budgeted uncertainty can be solved by using a compact mixed integer programming formulation.
 Furthermore, the polynomial time algorithms for acyclic digraphs and the interval uncertainty allow us to construct efficient approximation algorithms for both continuous and discrete budgeted uncertainty.